 What is mental health recovery?

-Recovery is about the whole of your life, not just your symptoms.
+Recovery is about all of your life, not just your symptoms.
 It involves:

-- finding hope, and developing your self-esteem and resilience
+- finding hope, and developing self-esteem and resilience

 - having a sense of purpose and meaning in your life